AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/undo-redo.md

 ---
-description: Changes and enhancements to the Undo option in Analysis Workspace .
+description: Changes and enhancements to the Undo option in Analysis Workspace
 title: Undo and redo settings
-uuid: a4dbc169-5fd7-4383-aee0-6b5ba1c235ab
 ---

 # Undo and redo settings